- What Are Ketone Bodies (Ketones)?

 You probably don’t.
 I would focus all my energy on remaining in nutritional ketosis to allow your body to burn its own fat.
 If you’re new to keto and how to apply it in the context of weight loss, check out my ultimate keto guide.

-You certainly can use exogenous ketones to break your fast.
+You can certainly take exogenous ketones to break your fast.
 I have used them towards the end of my fasting cycle and before starting a strenuous workout session.
 That way, I give my body some extra fuel to sustain the workout.
 However, as I mentioned above, ketone supplements have calories and they can impact your blood sugar levels, which means they can break your fast.

 Theoretically, you could overdose on exogenous ketones and enter a state called hyperketonemia or ketoacidosis.
 However, you’d have to consume several times the daily recommended dosage to achieve that.
 If you follow the instructions on the label, there is no risk of ketoacidosis.

 Any sudden change in dietary habits might cause diarrhea — especially an increased intake of fat, sugar alcohols (from supplements) and magnesium.
 Magnesium is a common ingredient in ketone salts.

 Some studies have shown that supplementing with ketone esters while fasting can suppress your appetite due to lower levels of the “hunger hormone” ghrelin.
 Without fasting, no such effects have been observed.